 Upon successfully completing this course, students will be able to:

-- Illustrate the clinical presentation and pattern of cognitive change in each disorder, their neuropathological underpinnings, and current approaches to treatment.
+- to classify the major neurodegenerative disorders related to age and describe the clinical presentation and pattern of cognitive change in each disorder

 Academic Ethics Code